 The location is ideal for island-hopping, walking and hiking as well as for more slow-paced holidays in affordable prices.
 The village is divided into three bays.
-The central bay is where the main square and Poros port are located.
-Within a walking distance is the extension of the port which was more recently constructed in order for Poros port to be able to welcome two ferries at the same time.
-Poros port is also preferable by many visiting yachts whose owners are seeking some privacy and a safe port to moor.
+The central bay is where the main square and the port of Poros are located.
+Within walking distance is the extension of the port, which was more recently constructed in order for it to be able to welcome two ferries at the same time.
+Poros port is also preferred by many visiting yachts whose owners are seeking some privacy and a safe port to moor.
 All the isolated beaches of the area which are accessible only by boat, like for instance Koutsoupia beach, can be reached from Poros either by private yachts or by rented boats and organised tours.
 The islands of Ithaca and Zakynthos are also in a short distance and therefore if you are into island-hopping, Poros is your starting point.
-On the other hand, if you prefer to stay in Poros, you can enjoy superb views of Ithaca while having a meal in one of the 'tavernas' located both on the old and the new harbour.
+On the other hand, if you prefer to stay in Poros, you can enjoy superb views of Ithaca while having a meal in one of the taverns, located both on the old and the new harbour.

-During the day, you can run all your errands in the shops of Poros while for the night time you can enjoy a refreshing cocktail or drink in the local bars.
-Vivid nightlife with clubs playing loud music is something you won’t find in Poros since the place has different things to offer, such as serene landscapes and peaceful atmosphere.
-The lively clubs of Argostoli are around 40 kilometres away whereas the popular resort of Skala is very close, if you choose to have a crazier night out.
+During the day, you can run all your errands in the shops of Poros, while for the night time you can enjoy a refreshing cocktail or drink in the local bars.
+Vivid nightlife with clubs playing loud music is something you won’t find in Poros, since the place has different things to offer, such as serene landscapes and a peaceful atmosphere.
+The lively clubs of Argostoli are around 40 kilometres away, while the popular resort of Skala is very close, too, if you choose to have a crazier night out.

 Even though nowadays Poros is a sleepy fishing village, in the ancient times Poros used to be one of the four most important towns of Kefalonia.
-In the area, there have been discovered the remains of the ancient citadel and a Mycenaean vaulted tomb near Tzanata village.
-Just above the port is one of the most renowned natural sights of Kefalonia, the Drakaina Cave whereas just off the beach there are a number of large rocks which were allegedly thrown by the Cyclops at pirates who were attacking the island.
+In the area, the remains of the ancient citadel have been discovered, as well as a Mycenaean vaulted tomb near Tzanata village.
+Just above the port, there is one of the most renowned natural sights of Kefalonia, the Drakaina Cave, while just off the beach there are a number of large rocks which were allegedly thrown by the Cyclops at pirates who were attacking the island.
 The old Atros Monastery dating back to 800 AD is also located in the area of Poros.

-Kefalonia is one of the Greek islands which combines natural beauty and tourist facilities while remaining truly unspoilt.
-Poros is the epitome of this philosophy and is waiting for you to enjoy relaxed holidays in a serene atmosphere!
+Kefalonia is one of the Greek islands which combines natural beauty and tourist facilities while remaining truly unspoiled.
+Poros is the epitome of this philosophy and is waiting for you to enjoy relaxed holidays in a serene atmosphere.